Antony Blinken: Early diplomatic career (1994–2001)

-Early career
+Diplomatic career

 Clinton and Bush administrations

-Blinken has held senior foreign policy positions in two administrations over two decades.
-He was a member of the National Security Council (NSC) staff from 1994 to 2001.
-From 1994 to 1998, Blinken was Special Assistant to the President and Senior Director for Strategic Planning and NSC Senior Director for Speechwriting.
-From 1999 to 2001, he was Special Assistant to the President and Senior Director for European and Canadian Affairs.
+In 2002, Blinken was appointed staff director for the Senate Foreign Relations Committee, a position he served in until 2008.
+Blinken assisted then-Senator Joe Biden, Chair of the Senate Foreign Relations Committee, in formulating Biden's support for the U.S. invasion of Iraq, with Blinken characterizing the vote to invade Iraq as "a vote for tough diplomacy".
 Blinken supported the U.S.-led invasion of Iraq in 2003.
-In 2002, he was appointed staff director for the Senate Foreign Relations Committee, a position he served in until 2008.
-Blinken assisted then-Senator Joe Biden, Chair of the Senate Foreign Relations Committee, in formulating Biden's support for the U.S. invasion of Iraq, with Blinken characterizing the vote to invade Iraq as "a vote for tough diplomacy".

 In the years following the U.S. invasion and occupation of Iraq, Blinken assisted Biden in formulating a proposal in the Senate to establish in Iraq three independent regions divided along ethnic or sectarian lines: a "Shiastan" in the south, a "Sunnistan" in the north, as well as Iraqi Kurdistan.
 The proposal was overwhelmingly rejected at home, as well as in Iraq, where the prime minister opposed the partition plan.

 He was also a senior fellow at the Center for Strategic and International Studies.
 In 2008, Blinken worked for Joe Biden's presidential campaign, and was a member of the Obama–Biden presidential transition team.